pmndrs/zustand/docs/guides/typescript.md

 }))
 ```

 This code compiles.
-But when we run it, we'll get an exception: "Uncaught TypeError: Cannot read properties of undefined (reading 'foo')".
+But if we run it, we'll get an exception: "Uncaught TypeError: Cannot read properties of undefined (reading 'foo')".
 This is because `get` would return `undefined` before the initial state is created (hence you shouldn't call `get` when creating the initial state).
 The types promise `get` will never return `undefined` but it does initially, which means Zustand failed to implement it.

 And of course Zustand failed because it's impossible to implement `create` the way types promise (in the same way it's impossible to implement `createFoo`).
 In other words we don't have a type to express the actual `create` we have implemented.
 We can't type `get` as `() => T | undefined` because it would cause inconveince and it still won't be correct as `get` is indeed `() => T` eventually just if called synchronously it would be `() => undefined`.
 What we need is some kind of TypeScript feature that allows us to type `get` as `(() => T) | WhenSync<() => undefined>`, which of course is extremly far-fetched.